SansegoTek/DFKQuestRunner/README.md

 ```
 wallet
  - address - your 0x wallet address used with Defi Kingdoms
- - pkFileLocation - the file path to your encrypted primary key file.
+ - encryptedWalletPath - the file path to your encrypted primary key file.
 This defaults to a file called "w.json" in the root of the source code, but can be changed to e.g. point to a location on a secure USB drive

 professionMaxAttempts - the number of attempts that your professional heroes (e.g. fishers on a fishing quest) should try
 nonProfessionMaxAttempts - the number of attempts that your non-professional heroes (e.g. miners on a foraging quest) should try